AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/overview.md

 ## Next Steps {#next-steps}

-What are you waiting for?!
+What are you waiting for?
 Start the tutorial by navigating to the [Project Setup](project-setup.md) chapter and learn how to generate a new Adobe Experience Manager project using the AEM Project Archetype.